nstamm10/Real_Estate_Capstone/README.md

-# Udacity Blockchain Capstone
+# Blockchain Real Estate Capstone

-The capstone will build upon the knowledge you have gained in the course in order to build a decentralized housing product.
+This capstone builds upon everything we have learned in the Udacity Blockchain Nanodegree program to build a decentralized housing system

 # Project Resources